Websites that utilize file upload functionality usually display a message on their web pages: “Select or drag-and-drop files to upload.”

 Using a Third-Party Service

-The second choice is more manageable and will only require you to make some minor changes in the code above.
-You need a third-party file hosting service that supports form uploads, such as POWR, which has instructions on getting started.
-These services offer different plans that can match your budget and needs.
+You need a third-party file-hosting service that supports form uploads, such as POWR, which provides instructions for getting started.
+These services offer different plans to suit your budget and needs.

 You can also read how to create and integrate a file upload widget for your website that’s more feature-rich than traditional file upload forms.